toz015/Sql_Question/sql_questions_collection.md

     group by a.Month;
 ```

-### Task: Now we’ll take retention and turn it on its head: Write a query to find many users last month did not come back this month. i.e. the number of churned users.
+### Write a query to find many users last month did not come back this month
+i.e. the number of churned users.
+-- solution
 ```sql
  SELECT
     DATE_TRUNC('month', b.date) month_timestamp,